Many or all companies we feature compensate us. Compensation and editorial

 Direct Consolidation Loan

 If you have Parent PLUS loans or Graduate PLUS loans, you may need to consolidate your debt through a federal Direct Consolidation Loan before enrolling in an income-driven plan.
-You may also need to consolidate your loans to access student loan forgiveness programs.
+You might also need to consolidate your loans to access student loan forgiveness programs.

-You may want to consolidate your loans just to simplify your repayment by putting all your federal loans together or to lower your monthly payment by extending the term of your loan.
+You may want to consolidate your loans to simplify your repayment by putting all your federal loans together or to lower your monthly payment by extending the term of your loan.

 Consider this example in which you’re consolidating two federal student loans: